-As German citizens you are not required to obtain a work permit if you want to work in another EU Member State/EEA State or Switzerland.
+As a German citizen, you are not required to obtain a work permit if you want to work in another EU Member State/EEA State or Switzerland.
 You are entitled to a residence permit and freedom of movement.

 Article 45 of the Treaty on the Functioning of the European Union (TFEU) and a bilateral agreement reached with Switzerland on 12 June 1999 form the basis of the European legislation.

-Germans who are planning a research stay in a country outside of the above-mentioned region, i.e. neither within the European Union/EEA nor Switzerland, must contact the representation of the respective country in Germany to find out about the valid regulations.
-The same applies to citizens of other countries staying in Germany for research stays in and outside of Europe.
+Germans who are planning a research stay in a country outside of the above-mentioned region, i.e. neither within the European Union/EEA nor Switzerland, must contact the representation of the respective country in Germany to find out about applicable regulations.
+The same applies to citizens of other countries staying in Germany for research stays both within and outside Europe.

 As a rule, fellowship recipients do not need a work permit.
 You do, however, need a visa and residence permit for your research work abroad.